 If you're planning a pregnancy or are breastfeeding, government guidance says you can still get vaccinated,

 A recent study suggests vaccination can help improve long Covid symptoms.

-The vaccine could be pressing the body's reset button and helping it recover, researchers say.
+Researchers think the vaccine could be pressing the body's reset button and helping it recover.